fmbot-discord/docs/docs/guildsettings/index.md

 Server settings can only be changed by admins, users with the 'Ban Members' permission or .fmbot admins.

-### .fmserverreactions
+### .serverreactions

 Sets the emote reactions for every .fm command in your server.

-To disable, simply use `.fmserverreactions` without any emotes.
+To disable, simply use `.serverreactions` without any emotes.

 Make sure the emotes you enable are on your server.

 Max amount of emotes is 3.
 Please put a space between every emote.

 !!! note "Examples"
-    `.fmserverreactions :PagChomp: :PensiveBlob:`
+    `.serverreactions :PagChomp: :PensiveBlob:`

-    `.fmserverreactions 😀 😯 🥵`
+    `.serverreactions 😀 😯 🥵`

-    `.fmserverreactions 😀 😯 :PensiveBlob:`
+    `.serverreactions 😀 😯 :PensiveBlob:`

-    `.fmserverreactions`
+    `.serverreactions`

 ---
-### .fmtogglecommand
+### .togglecommand

 You can enable/disable commands per channel.

-To view all disabled commands, use `.fmtogglecommand` without any options.
+To view all disabled commands, use `.togglecommand` without any options.

-Make sure to enter commands without without the `.fm` prefix.
+Make sure to enter commands without without the `.` prefix.

 !!! note "Examples"
-    `.fmtogglecommand`
+    `.togglecommand`

-    `.fmtogglecommand chart`
+    `.togglecommand chart`

-    `.fmtogglecommand whoknows`
+    `.togglecommand whoknows`

 ---
-### .fmtoggleservercommand
+### .toggleservercommand

 You can enable/disable commands server-wide.

-To view all disabled commands, use `.fmtoggleservercommand` without any options.
+To view all disabled commands, use `.toggleservercommand` without any options.

-Make sure to enter commands without without the `.fm` prefix.
+Make sure to enter commands without without the `.` prefix.

 !!! note "Examples"
-    `.fmtoggleservercommand`
+    `.toggleservercommand`

-    `.fmtoggleservercommand chart`
+    `.toggleservercommand chart`

-    `.fmtoggleservercommand whoknows`
+    `.toggleservercommand whoknows`

 ---